 The beginning of a new year can feel like a fresh start, but for business leaders seeking continuous improvement, the past cannot be ignored.
-This is especially true for the HR department, since even a minor issue in this area can send negative shockwaves throughout an entire company.
-With 2017 officially in the books, it’s the perfect time to evaluate your HR department in an effort to improve its function and provide better support to your organization.
+This is especially true for the HR department, since even a minor issue in this area can send negative shock waves throughout an entire company.
+There’s no better time than now to evaluate your HR department in an effort to improve its function and provide better support to your organization immediately.

 Evaluating how well your organization managed risk and liability is perhaps the most important aspect of an HR review.
 While some organizations should be commended for escaping 2017 without a single violation, that can invite a false sense of security.
 Was a year of zero violations due to having a meaningful strategy in place, or was it pure luck?
 Today, claims of harassment and discrimination seem to be at record highs as reports flood the news each day.
 Yet, it’s not just actors, musicians, politicians, or other public figures who are placing their employers in dangerous situations.

 Having an effective compliance training program in place is the absolute best way to reduce your organization’s risk and liability.
 It cannot be stressed enough that a single compliance violation can devastate the profits and image of a business.
 For many companies, the issue is that it’s simply difficult to keep up.
 Instituting a training program takes time and is difficult to do without prior experience.
 Additionally, keeping track of local, state, and federal law changes is a nightmare for many HR professionals.